Putting your rbenv-managed bundler-specified executables in your PATH (more) securely

 - various flavors of

-: here's one, here's my own quick experiment that I never used - various flavors of adding ./bin to your path: David Chelimsky post and the comments on this blog post
+bundle exec bash: here's one, here's my own quick experiment that I never used - various flavors of adding ./bin to your path: David Chelimsky post and the comments on this blog post

 The last one is my favorite -- it uses native shell and bundler features in a straightforward way.
 However, it's considered a security risk to have

-that deletes your home directory or reads your personal information.
+./binin your path.
+Someone could trick you into downloading something that youcdinto which has a script in./bin/lsthat deletes your home directory or reads your personal information.

 Here is my solution to that.
-If you are using zsh, you can execute arbitrary shell code whenever cd
+If you are using zsh, you can execute arbitrary shell code whenever cd is invoked.
+So here, I add ./bin to PATH, but only when there is a Gemfile present.
+Put this somewhere in your zsh config:

 function chpwd {